First up there’s me-Tipper

 There are tons of other things I could tell you about myself, but all you really need to know is: I’m crazy in love with my home in Appalachia-the people, the food, the music, the colorful language, the sustainable lifestyle, the history, the soaring mountains, and the deep dark hollers.

-Contact me at the following email: [email protected]
+Contact me at the following email: [email protected] and the following address: PO Box 83 Brasstown, NC 28902.

 The Deer Hunter